 python3-venv package using the following command:

-apt install python3-venv (you may need to use
+apt install python3-venv (you might need to use

 sudo).
 Once you have

 python3-venv installed, try reloading VSCode and the extension should be installed successfully.
 If the extension installation keeps failing, you need to manually remove the